The Allan R. Millett Dissertation Research Grant

-The Society for Military History is pleased to offer the Allan R. Millett Dissertation Research Fellowship Award.
-The Award honors Professor Allan R. Millett, a former President of the Society and an eminent, prolific scholar who directed over fifty dissertations in his long career.
-The winner receives an award of $750.00 for doctoral dissertation research on a topic in any field of military history.
+The Society for Military History is pleased to offer the Allan R. Millett Dissertation Research Grant.
+The grant honors Professor Allan R. Millett, a former President of the Society and an eminent, prolific scholar who directed over fifty dissertations in his long career.
+The winner receives an award of $1200.00 for doctoral dissertation research on a topic in any field of military history.

-The submission process for the 2023 Millett Dissertation Research Fellowship Award can be found here.
+The submission process for the 2026 Millett Dissertation Research Grant can be found here.

 Ayelet Marron, Rutgers University